brutasse/django-le-social/docs/index.rst

     and ``self.kwargs``.
 This is useful if you need the request object for automatically logging the user in for instance.

+  * Custom user model support in ``le_social.registration``.
+If your user model is created differently than with a username, an email and a password you need to override the registration form.
+Furthermore if your user doesn't have an ``is_active`` flag you need to override the ``activate()`` method of the activation view.

 * 0.7:

   * Fixes for Django 1.5 and Python 3.